ananthulasaigoud/Ananth_Farms/README.md

-# 🌾 FarmLog Profit Tracker
+# 🌾 Ananthula Profit Tracker

 A comprehensive Progressive Web App (PWA) for farmers to track crops, expenses, income, and analyze profits with AI-powered insights.